 The lab’s research currently focuses on the following areas and questions, with the majority of studies spanning two or more areas.
-Scoll to the bottom for the methodological approaches we (plan to) use to address these questions.
+Scoll to the bottom for the methodological approaches we use to address these questions.

 Reward Cues and Cue Reactivity